Joining as an organization isn't that different than what is

 In the future, there will be some way to officially join CodeRefinery

-as an organization, but that will come when it's time.
+as a sponsor, but that will come when it's time.
 For now, if

 you express interest, you can join almost immediately and help figure